Budget Activities in Suva

 8. Pick Up a Suva Walking Guide

 Do a self-guided tour of the city by picking up “The Suva Walking Guide” from the Suva City Council.
 It points out the main attractions to hit on a loop that will take two to four hours to complete (but you can end the walk at any point).

 9. Check Out the City Parks

 Whether you are looking for a place to stroll, have a picnic or are travelling with kids who have energy to burn, Suva has several options in its fantastic parks.
 One of the most popular areas is Albert Park with plenty of space to play sport or watch locals play rugby.
-Thurston Garden next to Albert Park is another pleasant area to wander among tropical trees and flowers.
+Thurston Gardens next to Albert Park is another pleasant area to wander among tropical trees and flowers.
 Ratu Skuna Park, My Suva Park and Umaria Park are all more great options with children’s playgrounds.

 10. Watch a Movie at the Cinema

 Need a break from the heat or just some downtime?
 Catch a movie at one of the cinemas in Suva.
 Village 6 Cinema in the city centre and the Damodar Cinema at the Damodar City shopping centre show the latest blockbusters.
 You can easily catch a movie for well under FJ$10 – even cheaper on a Tuesday.